m-at1/Allure/README.md

     * **Representing I/O with observable streams**
          > Observables are an extension of the standard State, implying that they have the exact same customization functionality.
-         > Operators generate new observables that can be subscribed to.
+         > Operators and filters generate new observables that can be subscribed to.
-         > Subscribers track an observable and have a `unsubscribe`, `delete` and `resubscribe` functionality.

     * **Encouraging extension.**
          > Each of the mentioned benefits share one main goal: to **freely allow extension**.
 Create your own mounting, your own States, observables, operators, objects, pools and more.
 Suit the framework for your design and needs.